Data Analyst vs Business Analyst: What’s the Difference?

-Those who choose to boost their careers by earning a Master of Analytics at UNSW Online are often from or heading into, the data analytics or business analytics fields.
-For both careers, a close understanding of data analytics is vital, and yet in most organisations, their roles and responsibilities are quite different.
+Those who choose to boost their careers by earning a Master of Analytics are often from or heading into the data analytics or business analytics fields.
+For both careers, a close understanding of data analytics is vital and yet in most organisations, their roles and responsibilities are quite different.

 What is a business analyst?

-The role of a business analyst, as it is most commonly defined, involves solving a current or future problem for an organisation, most often with the implementation of technology as part of the solution.
-Rather than figuring out and managing the broader organisational strategy, as might be the role of a CEO, a business analyst instead typically focuses closely on a specific project or challenge.
+The role of a business analyst, as it is most commonly defined, involves solving a current or future problem for an organisation - often with implementing technology as part of the solution.
+Rather than managing the broader organisational strategy, as might be the role of a CEO, a business analyst typically focuses closely on a specific project or challenge.

-In developing a response to that challenge, the business analyst facilitates change, meaning they are a change agent of sorts.
-While their role may not involve implementing that change (although often it does), the result of the business analyst’s work always involves some form of change.
+In developing a response to that challenge, the business analyst facilitates change.
+While their role may not involve implementing that change (although it often does), the result of the business analyst’s work always involves some form of change.

 What might that change be?
 It can involve any and every aspect of business.
-Perhaps it’s around performance management in a certain part of an organisation, improving fulfilment processes, enhancing customer experience and consistency, expansion into a new market, freeing up staff by introducing automation, new product development, or countless other business challenges.
+Perhaps it’s around performance management in a certain part of an organisation, improving fulfilment processes, enhancing customer experience and consistency, expanding into a new market, freeing up staff by introducing automation, new product development or countless other business challenges.

 Often the role of a business analyst involves determining, designing and implementing new IT systems to improve functional efficiencies and achieve certain goals.
 This means they often work closely and collaboratively with IT teams.

-Their job involves developing a thorough understanding of what the business does, and knowing what role their project plays in the broader organisational strategy.
-To analyse needs and develop a new business case, they must discuss issues with numerous stakeholders, develop and test various solutions, then present their findings to their internal client, whether that be an executive or the Board.
+Their job involves developing a thorough understanding of what the business does and knowing what role their project plays in the broader organisational strategy.
+To analyse needs and develop a new business case, they must discuss issues with numerous stakeholders, develop and test various solutions and then present their findings to their internal client – whether that be an executive or the board.

 On any given day, business analysts may do the following:

-For assistance with these responsibilities, they can expect to harness the power of data analysis to develop their knowledge, remove doubt from assumptions and inform decisions.
+For assistance with these responsibilities, they can expect to harness the power of data analysis to develop their knowledge and inform decisions.

 It is not uncommon for those who have worked purely as data analysts to move into a business analyst role, as it typically broadens their responsibilities and often takes them into a more senior position.
 Business analysts also come from the fields of project management, software development and general management.